 She is author or co-author of numerous peer-reviewed articles and abstracts in leading medical journals, and she has authored medical textbooks and contributed chapters to medical textbooks related to her specialty interests.

 Dr. Cho is a Fellow of the American College of Cardiology (FACC) and serves on the Peripheral Disease Committee.
 She is a member of the American Board of Internal Medicine and the American Heart Association.

 Cardiovascular Disease, cardiovascular risk prevention, cardiac catheterization, coronary balloon angioplasty (PTCA), C-Reactive protein testing, high cholesterol, preventive cardiology, peripheral artery disease, women's cardiovascular disease

 National Peripheral Disease Committee, American College of Cardiology, 2005-2008

-Clinic's procedures.
-The Cleveland Clinic publicly discloses payments to its physicians and scientists for speaking and consulting of $5,000 or more per year, and any equity, royalties, and fiduciary relationships in companies with which they collaborate.
-The Cleveland Clinic requires its doctors to approve the public disclosures of their scientific collaborations with industry.
-As of 8/31/2014 the review process regarding Dr. Cho's disclosure had not been completed.
-Patients should feel free to contact their doctor about any of the relationships and how the relationships are overseen by the Cleveland Clinic.
+As of 6/24/2015, Dr. Cho has reported no financial relationship with industry that is applicable to this listing.
+In general, patients should feel free to contact their doctor about any of the relationships and how the relationships are overseen by the Cleveland Clinic.
 To learn more about the Cleveland Clinic's policies on collaborations with industry and innovation management, go to our Integrity in Innovation page.